Luqing521/datascience-practicum/README.md

-## PM606 Health Data Science Practicum
+## Health Data Science Practicum

-### Summer 2021: May 25-August 10, Tuesdays 1pm on Zoom

-### Course Description

-This course serves as the practicum for the Public Health Data Science program.
-In this course, students will work to tackle the challenges involved in analyzing an external medical research or healthcare industry dataset.
+This practicum is for the Public Health Data Science program.
+In this project, I will work to tackle the challenges involved in analyzing an external medical research or healthcare industry dataset.
-The goal of the practicum is to provide an opportunity to face real-world data science challenges.
+The goal of the practicum is to deal with real-world data science challenges.
 It will combine exposure to industry and academic experience, including project management techniques, writing effective reports in an efficient manner, efficiency and effectiveness.

 ### Learning Objectives
-Through this practicum course, students will:

 - apply the various data science skills studied in the Health Data Science curriculum toward solving a real-world health data challenge
 - learn to handle the difficulties associated with defining and organizing a data science problem
 - learn to present and sell ideas to a broad audience, including technical managers, business teams, and stakeholders